slaapyhoofd/brrr/README.md

 - LNBits is installed and in [clearnet](https://github.com/TrezorHannes/vps-lnbits#5-vps-install-lnbits)

 ### What I will do for you
 - Create wallets and all links needed for each card
+- Fund the cards with your LNbits wallet
-- Write the link to pay with onto a bunch of cards
+- Write the chosen link onto a bunch of cards
-- Fill a sticker-template with import links (Avery 25x25-S)
+- Fill a sticker-template with chosen link (Avery 25x25-S)
 - *Soon: upload a design and order your cards online*

 ## Now let´s get your wallets ready and BRRRR some cards and stickers!